 The consultation paper issued by NEA provides insight of the Chinese government’s policy direction, which will actively push for grid parity projects this year and clear accumulated projects.
-Based on the consultation paper, China will allocate quotas for consumption to grid parity projects first and give the remaining quotas to the subsidized projects.
+Based on the consultation paper, China will allocate quotas for consumption to subsidy-free projects first and give the remaining quotas to the subsidized projects.

 Compared the paper with the information released previously, China’s capacity demand this year is lower than expected, which is a result of timeframe and the order shift of grid parity projects, accumulated projects, and the subsidized projects to be added this year.
 Therefore, China will see a module demand lower than the expected 43GW and experience delayed market demand.

 Based on the timeframe that the list of the first batch of wind and solar grid parity projects shall be submitted by April 25 and unqualified projects shall be transferred to subsidized program for competition by May 31, China’s demand this year will delay to July and August, and the high season is expected to run from Q3 2019 through Q1 2020.